 Finally, there are Jewish tombstones, with Hebrew inscriptions on the grounds as well.
 These are a testament to the Jewish community that flourished in Thessaloniki until World War II.
 When almost all its members were deported to Auschwitz and killed.

-Overall, Thessaloniki is a real kaleidoscope of historic periods and cultures!
+Overall, Thessaloniki, a port city, is a real kaleidoscope of historic periods and cultures!
 Thanks to the Ottoman influence, the local cuisine is known for using spices more liberally than in other parts of Greece.
 You’ll enjoy the many taverns and restaurants here.
 And, as the home of two of the country’s largest universities, the vibrant city of Thessaloniki also has a vibrant nightlife.

 Contributed by Wendy Werneth of The Nomadic Vegan

 A small coastal town in Crete, Agios Nikolaos is a hidden gem in Greece that many visitors do not know about (yet).
 Filled with stunning turquoise water.
 And beautiful soft-sand beaches, and many open-air eateries sporting gorgeous views.